exapde/Exasim/README.md

 </p>

 # Generating Discontinuous Galerkin Codes For Extreme Scalable Simulations
 Exasim is an open-source software for generating discontinuous Galerkin codes to numerically solve parametrized partial differential equations (PDEs) on different computing platforms with distributed memory.
-It combines high-level languages and low-level languages to easily cunstruct parametrized PDE models and automatically produce high-performance C++ codes.
+It combines high-level languages and low-level languages to easily construct parametrized PDE models and automatically produce high-performance C++ codes.
 The construction of parametrized PDE models and the generation of the stand-alone C++ production code are handled by high-level languages, while the production code itself can run on various machines, from laptops to the largest supercomputers, with both CPU and Nvidia GPU processors.

 # Dependency